yhlbr/contact_add/README.md

 # contact_add

-Add contacts to the OS without additional permissions!
+Add contacts to Android, iOS or macOS without additional permissions.
+This is done using native views for the user to complete the contact and save it to the address book.

 ## Usage